 A Canadian Certified Optometric Assistants (CCOA) designation is for three years.
 To maintain the certification requires:

-- a total of four hours of “live” (not online) training in CPR at any level, containing practical, hands on training.
+- Live training in CPR at any level, containing practical, hands on training.

 If more than 18 hours of approved CE are completed in any three-year period, a maximum of six hours may be carried over to the next certification period.